 “Our target market is women in their 30s and 40s who live in the United States and enjoy casual, comfortable fashion.”

-Having a clear statement about who your target audience is will help keep your branding and marketing efforts consistent across your company.
+Doing this will keep your brand identity and marketing efforts consistent.
 It will also come in useful as you adapt your company’s mission statement to be as relevant as possible for your audience.

 06. Refine your research

 Defining your target market is based on thorough research, but that doesn’t mean it’s going to be perfect the first time around.
-Even after you identify your target audience, you’ll still need to continually test and experiment to get an increasingly precise picture of your customers.
-Staying on top of your market research can also help you keep up with the times, as consumer interests change over the years with technological developments, generational attitudes, and passing trends.
+Even after you identify your market, you’ll still need to continually test and experiment to get an increasingly precise picture of your customers.
+Staying on top of your market research can also help you keep up with the times, as consumer interests change over the years with technological developments, generational attitudes and passing trends.

-Based on the results, you might need to either adjust your marketing strategy or revise your target market statement.
+Utilize A/B testing with your marketing efforts to test the same ad on different audiences and see which version performs better.
+Alternatively, you can develop two different creatives, each with their own look and language and compare your audience’s responses.
+Based on the results, you might need to either adjust your business strategy or revise your target market statement.
 The bottom line is to build a brand that resonates strongly with your audience.
-Remember, the more targeted your content, the more effective your lead generation strategies - and the more customers you’ll bring to your brand.
+Remember, the more targeted your content, the more effective your lead generation strategies—and the more customers you’ll bring to your brand.

 By Rebecca Strehlow